usbong/UsbongKit/README.md

 # Running the Example App

 - Make sure you have [carthage](https://github.com/Carthage/Carthage) installed
-- Run `carthage update` in the project
+- Run `carthage update --platform iOS` in the project
 - Build and run the `UsbongKit-example` target

 # Installation